-Affirmation of inclusion in the body of Christ is the purest expression of denominations, but too often they encourage exclusion, says the international executive director of Word Made Flesh.
+Affirmation of inclusion in the body of Christ is the purest expression of denominations, but too often they encourage exclusion, says the former international executive director of Word Made Flesh.

 Editor’s note: As the Christian landscape changes, leaders must ask and answer a new question: What’s the future of denominations?
 This interview is part of an occasional series that offers insight on this vital issue.
 To see the entire series, click here.